iwan-rg/CLEANANERCorp/README.md

-# CLEANANERCorp:  Identifying Incorrect Labels in the ANERcorp Dataset
+# CLEANANERCorp:  Identifying and Correcting Incorrect Labels in the ANERcorp Dataset